annaweronica/AJ-resume-webpage/README.md

 ![image](/assets/images/backend-image-md.png)

 #Resume webpage

+---

 #UX

-Target Audience
-- Potentail recruiter or employer looking for a full stack developer.
+Target Audience for the **resume webpage** is a recruiter and/or potential employer looking for a full stack developer.

 #Featuers
 -